sdtemple/mvtraj/README.md

   xxxx.ipynb : a simulation study

-  xxxx.R : some bootstrapping to study significance
+  bootstrap_final_clusters.R : some bootstrapping to study significance

 -----